 Here’s a quick step-by-step plan for comparing different solutions:

 Based on the previous search process, your experience and the briefs with your client and project manager, you can define a compact list of alternatives you will be choosing from.
 You can use the report from the search process described above.

 Step 2.
 Analyze the alternatives

-At this step, you should use different analytics techniques to get as complete picture of each alternative as possible.
+At this step, you should use different analytics techniques to get a complete description of each alternative.

-- compare the alternative against given specifications and requirements
+- compare the alternative against the given specifications and requirements

 - collect the feedback on each alternative from the internet, your colleagues’ experience, teams